codecov/codecov-action/README.md

 Breaking Changes
 - No current support for `aarch64` and `alpine` architectures.
 - Tokenless uploading is unsupported.
-However, PRs made from forks to
+However, PRs made from forks to the upstream public repos will support tokenless (e.g. contributors to OS projects do not need the upstream repo's Codecov token)
 - Various arguments to the Action have been removed

 `v3` versions and below will not have access to CLI features (e.g. global upload token, ATS).